-* Please note that as at 1st January 2008, individual meters (sub-metering) was made compulsory for all new schemes.
+* Please note that from 1st January 2008, individual meters (sub-metering) was made compulsory for all new schemes.

-If you are interested in finding out more about individual water meters for apartments, please send me an email or give me a call on 07 5609 4924 to discuss.
+If you are interested in finding out more about individual water meters for apartments, please send us an email or give us a call on 07 5609 4924 to discuss.